-Scientists Albert Einstein and Enrico Fermi agreed that the President must be told about the dangers of atomic technology in the hands of the Axis powers.
-Fermi traveled to Washington in March but few government leaders listened.
+Scientists Albert Einstein and Enrico Fermi agreed that the president must be told about the dangers of atomic technology in the hands of the Axis powers.
+Fermi traveled to Washington, but few government leaders listened.

 Einstein wrote a letter to President Roosevelt to tell him that America needed to build an atomic bomb before the Germans.
-Roosevelt thought it was too expensive and would not be needed, but agreed to start the project, which was called the Manhattan Project.
+Roosevelt thought it was too expensive and wouldn’t be needed, but agreed to start working on it anyway, which was called the Manhattan Project.

 Keeping the project a secret was very important.
-Roosevelt and Churchill also agreed that Stalin would be kept in the dark, so no one in America ever knew about it and there was no debate about if it was a good idea or not.
-Keeping 120,000 people quiet would be impossible.
+Roosevelt and Churchill agreed that Stalin should not know about it, and no one in America ever knew about it, so there was never a debate about if building an atomic bomb was a good idea or not.
+Keeping 120,000 people quiet would have been impossible.
 Therefore, only a small number of scientists and leaders knew about the final goal.
 In fact, Vice-President Truman had never heard of the Manhattan Project until he became president.

 THE END OF THE WAR

-When Harry Truman learned of the success of the Manhattan Project, he knew he had an important decision to make.
-He could end the war, but it would mean using the most terrible bomb ever.
+When Harry Truman learned about the Manhattan Project, he knew he had an important decision to make.
+He could use the atomic bomb to end the war, but it would mean using the most terrible weapon ever invented.

-Americans were tired from four years of war, yet the Japanese military would not give up their fight.
-Americans had taken Okinawa and Iwo Jima and were fire bombing Japanese cities.
-But Japan still had an army of 2 million men in the home islands getting ready to fight back against an invasion.
+Americans were tired from four years of war, and it did not seem like Japan was going to give up.
+Americans had taken Okinawa and Iwo Jima and were firebombing Japanese cities.
+But Japan still had an army of 2 million men getting ready to fight back against an invasion.